prathameshnium/PICA-Python-Instrument-Control-and-Automation/CONTRIBUTING.md

 ### Implement your fix or feature

 At this point, you're ready to make your changes!
-Feel free to ask for help; everyone is a beginner at first :smile_cat:
+Feel free to ask for help; everyone is a beginner at first:

 ### Make a Pull Request